vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 ***
 **Note:** Column on the left corresponds to the sensor and on the right to the board.
 On the image, the sensor is place between 15E(VIN) and 21E(CS).
 The - symbol refers to the blue row on the board, with the pins counting from the left starting at 15.
 See the diagram above for more reference.

-**Note:** The resistor can change a little from one kit to another, it can be 330 Ohm (orange, orange, brown) or 560 Ohm (green, blue, brown), both will work with success.
+**Note:** The resistor can change a little from one kit to another, e.g. it can be 330 Ohm (orange, orange, brown) or 560 Ohm (green, blue, brown).
+Both will work with success.
 ***

 | Raspberry Pi Pins       | Breadboard ends        | Cable Color   |